Total Protein Test

 What is a total protein test?

-Measures total amount of protein in blood or urine.
+Measures the total amount of protein in blood or urine.

-To diagnose and monitor conditions like liver disease, kidney disease, and malnutrition.
+To diagnose and monitor conditions such as liver disease, kidney disease, and nutritional disorders.

-What are normal total protein levels in blood?
+What is a normal range for total protein in blood?

 If you have any feedback, please get in touch.